-Mitochondrial Dynamics in Cancer: Mechanisms, Metabolic Adaptations and Therapeutic Opportunities.
+Mitochondrial Dynamics in Cancer: Mechanisms, Functions and Future Therapeutic Opportunities.

 Abstract

 Mitochondria are essential for the metabolism of energy, regulation of apoptosis, and signalling of cells.
 The double membrane Mitochondria and its dynamic morphology are essential sites for adenosine triphosphate (ATP) synthesis, running the citric acid cycle, performing fatty acid oxidation and metabolic pathways.
 Mitochondrial dynamics refers the changing process of fission, fusion, mitophagy and transport, which is crucial for optimal function in signal transduction and metabolism.
 An imbalance in the dynamics can disrupt mitochondrial function, leading to abnormal cellular fates, and a range of human diseases.
 In malignant cells, mitochondria differ structurally and functionally from those in normal cells and actively take part in metabolic reprogramming.
 Mitochondrial targeting in cancer treatment offers various benefits as evidenced by ongoing research.
 The present review is aimed to provide an overview of these mechanisms in detail with focus on Cancer.
 The core machineries of mitochondrial fusion and division including the membranes, tether and transport proteins are altered and involve in process deviating from normal cells.
 Understanding these mechanisms, processes and signalling mechanisms will provide deeper insights into their role in cancer.